Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 All the supply chain issues don’t bode well for the upcoming holiday season.
 Expect extensive delays as potential gifts, move slowly across oceans, through ports, along highways and railroad tracks to warehouses and stores.

-So if you’re expecting to give an Anthony Fauci finger puppet to remind friends and loved ones to wear a mask, ordering early is probably a good idea.
+So if you’re looking to give an Anthony Fauci finger puppet to remind friends and loved ones to wear a mask, ordering early is probably a good idea.

-(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: Philadelphia Weather: Delaware River Could Pass Major Flooding Threshold
+(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: Judge Drops One Count Against John Dougherty, Allows Federal Bribery Trial To Continue

 Originally published Tuesday, October 19 at 1:04 p.m.
 ET.